Antonio Meucci: Staten Island, New York

 On 13 April 1850, Meucci and his wife emigrated to the United States, taking with them approximately 26,000 pesos fuertes in savings (approximately $500,000 in 2010 dollars), and settled in the Clifton area of Staten Island, New York, New York.

 The Meuccis would live there for the remainder of their lives.
 On Staten Island he helped several countrymen committed to the Italian unification movement and who had escaped political persecution.
-Meucci invested the substantial capital he had earned in Cuba into a tallow candle factory (the first of this kind in America) employing several Italian exiles.
+Meucci invested the substantial capital he had earned in Cuba into a tallow candle factory (the first of its kind in the Americas) employing several Italian exiles.
 For two years Meucci hosted friends at his cottage, including General Giuseppe Garibaldi, and Colonel Paolo Bovi Campeggi, who arrived in New York two months after Meucci.
 They worked in Meucci's factory.

 In 1854, Meucci's wife Esterre became an invalid due to rheumatoid arthritis.
 Meucci continued his experiments.